top of page

 Our report and accounts are here

-Emma Wood (Chair) first visited STEKA in 2016.
-Engaged by the knowledge, capability, energy and vision of Godknows and Helen Maseko (STEKA’s founders and parents) as well as the high self-esteem, ambitious and positive outlook of the STEKA young people, she started to campaign to support the STEKA vision to build a Centre for Vocational Skills and Community Enterprise.
-STEKA resident, Sandra Ndale, lived with Emma and her family for 6 months in 2017 so she could take up a scholarship at QMU; and Gift Thompson will live with them for 8 months each year until until May 2022 whilst he studies on a QMU scholarship.
+Emma Wood (Chair), a Senior Lecturer at Queen Margaret University (QMU), first visited STEKA in Malawi in 2016.
+Inspired by the knowledge, capability, energy and vision of Godknows and Helen Maseko (STEKA’s founders and parents) as well as the high self-esteem, ambitious and positive outlook of the STEKA young people, she started to campaign to support the STEKA vision to build a Centre for Vocational Skills and Community Enterprise.
+STEKA residents Sandra Ndale and Abigail Maseko lived with Emma and her family for 6 months each so they could train at QMU with filmmaker Walid Salhab to get poverty experienced people's voices heard.
+Gift Thompson lived with her family for 5 years whilst he completed his QMU education on a fee waiver basis.
+In her academic life, Emma specialises in Critical Dialogue for social justice, and co-produced the unique STEKA Dialogue Groups with a team of young people from the STEKA home - including Sandra, Abigail and Gift.

 Gary Zoltie (Treasurer) originally trained as a Chartered Accountant and after qualifying joined a large international brewing company working in senior finance roles over a period of 18 years.
 He then worked as Finance Director for several other businesses in the FMCG food and drinks sector.
 He now runs his own property investment and development business in Edinburgh.
 He is also a mentor to young entrepreneurs setting up in business and is Chairman of the Finance Council at St John The Evangelist Church in Portobello.